devsnek/airbus-fly-by-wire-wasm/README.md

 This is work in progress, there are still issues.

-#### Mostly solved:
+#### Considered solved:
 - :heavy_check_mark: pitch attitude protections can oscillate
 - :heavy_check_mark: nose-down pitch attitude protection sometimes kicks-in too early
 - :heavy_check_mark: transformation from ground to flight mode might take longer than intended (nose might drop after releasing the stick)
 - :heavy_check_mark: auto-trim feature locks trim wheel completely

 #### In principle solved, but fine tuning necessary for different flight conditions (a lot of tests need to be done to check for behaviour):
-- :heavy_check_mark: pitch normal law (C* law) sometimes oscillates on low speed
+- :large_orange_diamond: pitch normal law (C* law) sometimes oscillates on low speed
+- :large_orange_diamond: pitch normal law (C* law) creates a too small pitch rate on low speeds
-- :heavy_check_mark: yaw damper / rudder control missing
+- :large_orange_diamond: yaw damper / rudder control missing
-- :heavy_check_mark: flare mode might be stronger than expected, needs to be investigated
+- :large_orange_diamond: flare mode might be stronger than expected, needs to be investigated
+- :large_orange_diamond: after landing sometimes a slight pitch up moment is introduced, needs to be investigated

 #### Not solved / missing:
 - :x: strange interaction with default auto thrust system -> thrust lever sometimes does not move, fix is to manually disable ATHR